naarvent/Spotify-From-Terminal/README.md

 - **Playback fails:** Ensure a Spotify Connect device is active.
 - **Missing pyfiglet:** You’ll still get lyrics — just without ASCII headers.
 - **Logs:** Check `spt_py_textual_spotify.log` for details.
+- **Log size file:** Be careful with the size of the log file.
+Right now the code has nothing to stop the log from growing, so be careful, I will implement a solution for this soon.
 ---

 ## 🔒 Security Notes